kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 ![quickstart-params-output.png](/img/home/quickstart-params-output.png)

+### Check that changing the number of instances of each service works

 Here you can see 2 instances of Service A and 2 instances of Service B in the output, and you can verify that the configuration file of Service C has been properly changed so it can talk to all 4 of them:

 ```console